Betrayal in the Bible: 4 Tips to Find Healing from Betrayal

 Healing from Betrayal

-Broken trust is so hurtful that we can become stuck in our faith and in our lives if we are not intentional in healing from betrayal.
+Broken trust is so hurtful that we can become stuck in our faith if we are not intentional in healing from betrayal.

 Betrayal hovers over our emotions threatening to isolate us and consume our identity.
 But when our identity is in Christ, we have a great defender.
 Jesus guides us to His great love and restores our confidence in who we are.